Men's Basketball vs. Salve Regina

 UP NEXT

-• The winner of Friday's semifinal will advance to the NEWMAC Tournament final on Sunday.
+• The winner of Friday's semifinal will advance to the NEWMAC Tournament final on Sunday to face either top-seeded and 21st-ranked WPI or fourth-seeded Wheaton.